pragma-/pbot/README.md

 * client capability negotiation
 * SASL authentication
-* account-notify, extended-join, and more.
+* account-tag, account-notify, extended-join, message-tags, and more.

 ### Powerful command interpreter
 PBot has a powerful command interpreter with useful functionality, and tons of